MjrTom/RAGSharp/README.md

     bool Contains(string id);
 }
 ```
 No vendor lock-in.
-Implement either interface to use Claude, Gemini, Cohere, Postgres, Qdrant, or any provider.
+Want Claude or Gemini embeddings?
+Cohere?
+A Postgres or Qdrant backend?
+Just implement the interface and drop it in.

 ## 📚 Core Components